- About

 Back to Top Nav

-The Writing Center accepts and reviews applications for undergraduate tutors during the Winter and Spring terms.
+The Writing Center accepts and reviews applications for Undergraduate Peer Tutors during the Winter and Spring terms.
 Students who are hired begin working in the following academic year.

 A writing sample should display your ability to convey and support an argument while engaging with outside sources.
 While we are looking for writing which displays these strategies, the Writing Center is best able to support our clients when our staff reflect the diversity of language traditions found on Dartmouth's campus.
 We welcome writing samples in any form or variety of English you use.
 We also ask for a brief description (<200 words) of the context in which your sample piece was written, including the goal of the piece, your intended audience, your writing process, and any other relevant information for reading your work.